 - bones, skin, drippings from a roast turkey carcass (smaller pieces are fine, too, like breasts or legs)

-- 1 teaspoon, or more, of kosher salt
+- 1 tsp salt or more, if desired

 - 10 cups water

 - Place the turkey bones, onion, carrots, celery, bay leaves, herb sprigs, and salt in the slow cooker.
 Add the water.

 - Strain the stock through a sieve, pressing on solids to release all the liquid.